 - Inform your moving company of any specialty items.
-Moving companies may use special equipment to move items like hot tubs or pianos, so let them know well ahead of the move about any unique situations.
+Moving companies may use special equipment to move items like large pieces of furniture, or pianos, so let them know well ahead of the move about any unique situations.

 - Collect moving boxes and label what will go in each.
 You can request boxes from your local grocery store, or moving companies often can supply boxes.

 - Pack items you do not use frequently.
 It’s too early to pack essentials, but getting a head start on packing will help minimize the amount to be done in the final days leading to the move.